vivekd16/agentic/README.md

 Now, we define a "sub agent" for this agent to use as another tool.
 This is the "Person Report Writer" agent, with its own instruction and a different LLM model.
-We connect this agent to the top level via:
+We include this agent in the list of tools for the Researcher.

-    researcher.add_tool(
-        Agent(... define our sub-agent...)
-    )

-This creates a tool function in the parent taken from the name of the child agent.

 **Running our agent**